IEC accepts nomination papers of 4 Aspiring Candidates in URR

 A total of four aspiring candidates have tendered nomination papers to the Returning Officer of the IEC’s Regional Office in Basse, Upper River Region, for the upcoming Local Government Elections slated for the 12th of May 2018.

-The aspiring candidates were Mr. Ansu PS Sonko for PDOIS, Pa Amadou Susso for the APRC, Pateh M Baldeh for the GDC and Foday Danjo for the UDP.
+The aspiring candidates were Mr. Ansu T.S Sonko for PDOIS, Pa Amadou Susso for the APRC, Pateh M Baldeh for the GDC and Foday Danjo for the UDP.

 Mr. Pamakan Khan, Returning Officer at the IEC Regional Office in Basse, urged the aspiring candidates and their supporters to maintain peace and adhere to the campaign code of ethics, as the country gears up for another political campaign period.